kietbui/00_prj_vr_docs/docs/source/configuration/Aeotec.rst

    * - Nothing
      - Do not send the notification when the state of siren is changed
    * - Controller
-     - Send the Basic Report when the state of siren is changed
+     - Send the notification when the state of siren is changed

 .. _aeotec_config_multilevel_sensor_gen5: